wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

 *   3 Nothing in this article shall affect the application of article 7 nor duties to prevent or minimize damage to the environment.

-### Article 7 Annulment and modification of contracts
+### Article 7---Annulment and modification of contracts

 A contract or any terms thereof may be annulled or modified if: